Haloren/holidayfun/README.md

 # Holiday Fun
-Goals: Practice SCSS and create a holiday themed Page
+Goals: Practice SCSS and create a holiday themed Page with CSS